 '''

-vxassist -g dg01 make v01 24000
+vxassist make v01 24000

-vxassist -g dg02 make v02 30720 layout=stripe nstripe=3

 '''

+'''

+vxassist make v02 30720 layout=stripe nstripe=3

+'''

-After the volumes are created, they can be restored from backup using normal backup/restore procedures.
+Once the volumes are created, they can be restored from backup using normal backup/restore procedures.

-13 Recreate any plexes for volumes that had plexes removed as part of the volume cleanup.
+10 Recreate any plexes for volumes that had plexes removed as part of the volume cleanup.
 To replace the plex removed from volume v03, use the following command: